Aditya22112303/CIA1/README.md

     return date,Part,JF,Amt
 ```

 User-Defined Function to add records to the existing ledger.
+Here the primary key is the Sl.
+No. and according to the type of transaction the respective columns would be filled and the remaining would be left empty.
 ```python
      def update_end(name, db, sno=0):
     conn = sqlite3.connect(db)